lavaeater/turbo-rocket-ultra/README.md

 Nice little todo you got there.
 Would be a shame if anyone actually did something with it?

 So, what do we need for act one?
 Well, tons of fun stuff to implement:
+- [ ] Player only has pistol from start, with 17 bullets
 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
 - [ ] No spawn points for enemies from the start